pollination/queenbee/README.md

 ```

-We can add generating sensors and running the ray-tracing itself to the current flow but
+Now let's think about a longer workflow which also includes ray-tracing using the
+generated octree.
+We need to add two new steps to the workflow:

+1. generate sensor grids
+2. run ray-tracing

-there is a difference between these new two steps and what we had before.
-In previous
+But there is a difference between these new two steps and the initial two steps.
-example the second step of generating the octree was dependant on the first step and it
+In the first two steps the second step of generating the octree was dependant on the
+first step and it couldn't be executed until generating sky is finished.
+However for
-made sense to run them one after another.
-However we don't need to wait for generating
+generating the sensor grids we we do not need to wait for generating sky to be finished.
-sky to generate the sensor grids.
-The last step of ray-tracing will need both the grid
-and the octree.
+Finally, the last step of ray-tracing will need both the grid and the octree.

 To describe such flows we will use a Directed Acyclic Graph or DAG.
 Here
 is the updated flow.
 Note the the keyword `step` is changed to `tasks` and each `task` has
 a key for `dependency`.